-A narrower concept mapped via the BTI/NTI relation generally becomes instance of the OWL class obtained from the broader concept.
+A narrower concept represented via the BTI/NTI relation generally becomes instance of the OWL class obtained from the broader concept.
 However, as stated in [23], the following exception may occur: if at a certain level of the hierarchy in the thesaurus an instance of a NTI/BTI relation is also the broader concept of one or more concepts in other BT, BTP, or BTG relations, then it cannot be converted in the ontology as an individual.
-To clarify this exception, an example from the AAT thesaurus is shown.
+To clarify this exception, the following example is provided: